Possible Bearish Inside Day Candle Pattern Detected for Keycorp (NYSE:KEY) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Keycorp (NYSE:KEY)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Keycorp (NYSE:KEY) based on the price action in the company's shares.
-Today's price range of $10.40 and $10.65 is within yesterday's high and low of the day.
+Yesterday's price range of $10.38 and $10.84 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Keycorp may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 KeyCorp is a financial services holding company.
 The Company provides a wide range of retail and commercial banking, commercial leasing, investment management, consumer finance, and investment banking products and services to individual, corporate, and institutional clients.